Auto Safety – Motor Vehicle Safety Whistleblower Act

 The Motor Vehicle Safety Whistleblower Act is now in effect.
 A whistleblower can receive an award even if the safety violations he or she provides information about occurred before December 2015.

 Do you have information regarding auto safety violation?
 Contact a whistleblower lawyer today for a free consultation.

-Types of Safety Violations for which Whistleblowers Can Receive an Award
+What Types of Auto Safety Violations Can Be Reported?

 The Motor Vehicle Safety Whistleblower Act is designed to protect the public by encouraging people with knowledge of safety lapses to alert the authorities.
 It applies broadly to safety-related vehicle and vehicle-equipment defects, including failures to notify the government of such defects.